 Some watches just look better in marine grade CuSn8 (the material code used for the phosphor tinbronze alloy used in most bronze watch cases).
 The BOLDR Odyssey is one such watch thanks to the sharp and edgy design of the case.

 At 45.5mm diameter, it has a “bold” presence on the wrist.
-The lug width is 52mm and stands 16mm tall.
+The lug-to-lug measures 52mm and stands 16mm tall.

 The dial is formed from a slice of authentic meteorite that was was colored black, hence the term Meteoblack that BOLDR coined.

 “The Odyssey Bronze MeteoBlack features a meteorite dial, extracted from fragments of the Muonionalusta Meteorite, discovered the north of the Arctic Circle in Sweden and is roughly about 4 billion years old.” – BOLDR

 An inner bezel ring resembles a similar style found on the Rolex Deepsea and reads: Helium Release Valve/Triple Lock Crown.

 The hands and markers have a matching bronze tone and generous amounts of lume.
 With the lights on, it looks khaki or creamy in color, with the lights off it glows green.

 The uni-directional rotating bezel has integrated markers, but also a lume pip at 12:00 for keeping track of your oxygen tank in murky conditions.
 This is a diver after all, with the 500m/1,650ft depth rating, screw-down crown and helium release valve on the side of the case.

 BOLDR only made 250 of the Odyssey Bronze Meteoblack, and each one is individually numbered between the lugs.